 Domestic abuse (SECURE Act 2.0, Sec 314)

-Under the Internal Revenue Code (IRC), Tax-Deferred Annuity (TDA) Program participants who are under age 59½ may withdraw their TDA contributions if they have a sudden and heavy financial need that they are unable to reasonably meet through other financial resources.
+Under the Internal Revenue Code (IRC), TDA or Roth participants who are under age 59½ may withdraw their contributions if they have a sudden and heavy financial need that they are unable to reasonably meet through other financial resources.
 If you meet those requirements, you may request a hardship withdrawal.

 Before requesting a hardship withdrawal, you must maximize all other available non-TRS resources.
 Examples of non-TRS resources are: